cradlepoint/sdk-samples/README.md

     - Creates a simple dashboard using HTML and JS.
 Note that any 'server function' requires the router firewall to be correctly changed to allow client access to the router.
 - **simple_web_server**
     - A simple web server to receive messages.
 Note that any 'server function' requires the router firewall to be correctly changed to allow client access to the router.
+- **tornado_sample**
+	- A webserver using Tornado with NCM-themed example to set WiFi SSIDs.

 ## SDK Directories